 |Shift+F6 and Shift+F7||Retrieve the next batch of older mentions and direct messages, respectively, into their respective tabs without regard to which tab is showing.|

-A quick way to check who RT'd a tweet is to use the [ d sequence to read the tweet dtails area, because the RT info there comes before rather than after the tweet itself.
+A quick way to check who RT'd a tweet is to use the sequence [ 5, which reads the Username field from the list (assuming the default column setup).
+An alternative is to use the [ d sequence to read the tweet detail area, because the RT info there comes before rather than after the tweet itself.

 Issues shown in this section may be fixed in future script and/or application revisions but are not addressed as of this writing.

 Very long DMs can read incompletely in the DM list.
-Using [ d to read the details area will speak the full DM text in such cases, as will navigating across the line to the "Post" column using JAWS table navigation commands.
+Using [ d or the [ r toggle to read the detail area will speak the full DM text in such cases, as will navigating across the line to the "Post" column using JAWS table navigation commands.

 The script prefix key, [, conflicts with the OpenTween command for moving to the tweet to which the current tweet is a reply.
 To use this OpenTween command, type the keystroke twice instead of just once.

-The background color of the Details area in the "Font & Color" Settings page is not announced by JAWS.
+The background color of the Detail area in the "Font & Color" Settings page is not announced by JAWS.
 Neither are the colors in the Backgrounds page.